'Vermont's smallest orchard serving Vermont's smallest city'

-Stephanie (the boss) and I tumbled into the glamorous world of fruit trees about two years ago when we bought the place from our friends David and Claudia Ambrose.
-Having grown up a stone’s throw away and returning regularly over the years to visit my folks, I had a chance to watch from afar as our neighbors’ care and hard work brought this lovely grove of 300+ trees into being.
-I was first impressed by the scientific precision of the orchard’s layout, later by it’s delicious apples.
-My first taste years ago of the Ambrose’s ripe-on-the-tree peaches was also quite an eye opener.
+Stephanie and I tumbled into the glamorous world of fruit trees a few years ago when we bought the place from our friends David and Claudia Ambrose.
+Having grown up a stone’s throw away and returning regularly over the years to visit my folks, I had a chance to watch as our neighbors’ care and hard work brought this lovely grove of 300+ trees into being.

-When my family’s longtime neighbors and friends declared their intentions to sell and to spend most of the year down south, Steph and I found ourselves with an unexpected quandary.
-Deciding it would be sad to see the space go to folks who had no interest in the trees, we were caught by a wave of spontaneity and made an offer.
+When my family’s longtime neighbors and friends declared their intentions to sell, Steph and I found ourselves faced with an unexpected decision.
+Fearing new owners might take no interest in the trees we were caught by a wave of spontaneity and made an offer.

-We spent a good part of last year educating ourselves and working to revitalize the trees.
-This year we are anticipating a much larger yield with more consistent quality across the different varieties.
-Long story short, we need your help!
+We spent a good part of our first year educating ourselves and working to revitalize the trees.
+We then reopened officially in 2018.
+Now we are anticipating an even bigger yield than last year’s so long story short, we need your help!

-Most days of the year we pursue our primary occupations, Human Resources consulting for Steph and Production Planning at one of our fine local businesses for me.
-We shift gears to fruit growing on the weekends, afternoons, and yes, a few vacation days.
-Makes for a busy life, sure, but we’re hoping it will keep our backs strong and our minds more attuned with Mother Nature for years to come.
-Tree pruning for example gives us a fantastic excuse to get out and enjoy our fine Vermont weather…in February.
-They say the way to stay happy is to be always working towards a goal (or I think someone said something like that once).
-Hopefully that’s true since every fulltime farmer and aspiring dabbler has told us that the next season generally starts the day after the last fruit is picked.
+Most days of the year we pursue our primary occupations; Human Resources consulting for Steph and Production Planning at one of our fine local businesses for me.
+We shift gears to apples on the weekends, afternoons, and yes, a few vacation days.
+Makes for a busy life, sure, but we’re hoping it will keep our backs strong and our thoughts more attuned with Mother Nature for years to come.

 We hope you’ll stop in for a visit and to share some of the great produce our hometown soil can grow.